wework/ray/docs/getting-started.md

 You will need also need to install the fonts, which can be done via WeWork's CDN.
 See instructions in the [fonts documentation](/principles/fonts).

+### JavaScript

+**Note:** For convenience, Ray will automatically instantiate any components that require JavaScript on `DOMContentLoaded`.
+If components are generated after this event (i.e. client-side rendered), or if they require additional programming, you can use the APIs available on the component level throughtout the documentation.

 ### Package

 ```bash